balanced-dev/yuzu-docs/docs/definition/import.md

         "board" : "", // Name of the Trello board
         "key": "", // Your Trello developer api key "secret": "" // Your Trello OAuth secret
-    },
-    "yuzuPro": {
-        "key": "" // Your Yuzu licence for use with the Definition Import tool }
+    }
 }
 ```